la-haute-societe/ssh-deploy-release/README.md

 Default : `false`

 #### options.port
 Port used to connect to the remote server.

 Default : `22`

 #### options.host
 Remote server hostname.

 #### options.username
 Username used to connect to the remote server.

 #### options.password
 Password used to connect to the remote server.

+Default: `null`

 #### options.privateKeyFile
-For an encrypted private key, this is the passphrase used to decrypt it.

 Default: `null`

 #### options.passphrase
+For an encrypted private key, this is the passphrase used to decrypt it.

 Default: `null`

+#### options.agent
+To connect using the machine's ssh-agent.
+The value must be the path to the ssh-agent socket (usually available in the `SSH_AUTH_SOCK` environment variable).

 #### options.mode
 `archive` : Deploy an archive and decompress it on the remote server.